 Recently I've been using projected video as a new progression in my experiments juxtaposing non-dance texts with the onstage dance action.
 This work follows that thread regarding how we construct 'meanings' (for lack of a better word) from the various 'data' we receive, and how these meanings are necessarily provisional, tentative, and temporary.
 It's in this vein that, in Partial View for example, I've used live video from onstage cameras, as well as pre-recorded images, providing multiple potential points-of-view (perspectives, vantage points)—both figuratively and literally (thanks to the live video).
 Throughout, I'm obsessed with the particular kinds of meaning—sensual, perceptual, ontological—that dance can provide.

-I find the greatest value that can come from dance often arises from the most abstract aspects of the form, leading me to believe that dance may be an inherently abstract art form.
+I find the greatest value that can come from dance often arises from the most abstract aspects of the form.
 As a result, I'm more interested in 'doing' than 'representing,' and, specifically, 'doing' with the body.
-I like performance that walks the tightrope between looking at a subject and, simultaneously, embodying that subject-between an analytical cool and heart-on-sleeve expression.
+I like performance that walks the tightrope between looking at a subject and, simultaneously, embodying that subject—between an analytical cool and heart-on-sleeve expression.
 And I believe in theater's potential to exercise our perceptions, perhaps giving us the skills to also experience life outside the theater more fully.